Living in Gibraltar · Last updated 2 June 2026

 How to Register with the GHA

-Registration is handled through GHA's Primary Care Centre.
+Registration is handled through the GHA's Primary Care Centre, which is the main GP registration point for new residents.
 The process is straightforward but requires the right documents.
 You will typically need:

 • Proof of Gibraltar residency (utility bill, tenancy agreement, or equivalent)